Germanology Unlocked- Old German Handwriting & Genealogy

 The Potato in Germany- From Erd-Apfel to Kartoffel

-The potato in Germany…it’s been a central part of the diet for so long, that it seems like it’s always been there.
-Mashed, boiled, fried, formed into Klöße, baked into bread… They might turn up at every meal.
+The potato in Germany has been a central part of the diet for so long that it seems like it’s always been there.
+Mashed, boiled, fried, formed into Klöße, baked into bread, they might turn up at every meal.
 We had a bin in our kitchen JUST for potatoes!
-But considering how widespread the potato is, the Erdapfel is a relatively…
+But considering how widespread the potato is, it may come as…

 West Germany’s Economic Miracle -Wirtschaftswunder

-Cover image- Wirtschaftswunder Deutschland nach dem Krieg -Josef Heinrich Darchinger After spending a few semesters in mandatory Economics class at University I am certain of three things: 1.
+Cover image- Wirtschaftswunder Deutschland nach dem Krieg -Josef Heinrich Darchinger After spending a few semesters in mandatory Economics classes at University, I am certain of three things: 1.
 It’s virtually impossible to get more than two economists to agree on anything.
 2. Guns and Butter are almost impossible to balance.
-3. Taking a 7am Economics class might be the worst…
+3. Taking a 7:00 a.m.
+Economics class might be the…

 Sorbian Easter Eggs- How are they made, and who are the Sorbs?

-Some of the most beautifully decorated Easter Eggs that I’ve ever seen are Sorbian Easter Eggs.
+Sorbian Easter Eggs are some of the most beautifully decorated Easter Eggs I’ve ever seen.
 My mother introduced us to them when we were children, and she remembered them from her childhood.
-You see, my Opa, her father, is from Weißwasser… a town in eastern Saxony, Germany, a town that once belonged to Upper Lusatia or Upper Sorbia.
-While my family…
+My Opa, her father, is from Weißwasser, a town in eastern Saxony, Germany, that once belonged to Upper Lusatia or Upper Sorbia.
+While my family isn’t “Sorbian,” the…

 Karl May- Old Shatterhand and Winnetou

-Karl May might be the best selling German novelist that most Americans never heard of.
-May’s stories of the American West have been making frontiersmen and Native Americans come alive in Germany since 1893.
-And for Germans of a certain age, the names Old Shatterhand and Winnetou are as familiar as Harry Potter, Ron, and Hermione are to my kids.…
+Karl May might be the best-selling German novelist that most Americans never heard of.
+May’s stories of the American West have made frontiersmen and Native Americans come alive in Germany since 1893.
+For Germans of a certain age, Old Shatterhand, and Winnetou are as familiar as Harry Potter, Ron, and Hermione are to my kids.
+The number of books sold…

 The Gäubodenmuseum- 7000 years of History in Straubing, Germany